khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Interaction

-Users should be able to expand and collapse the content by clicking a single area, wrapping the header and the icon.
+Users should be able to expand and collapse the body by clicking a single area that contains the accordion header and icon.

 ## Demo